TheBIMsider/BYF/README.md

 - ✅ **Granular permissions** - database rules control access
 - ✅ **Google infrastructure** - enterprise-grade security and reliability

+### **Why Authentication isn't Required**
+For personal fitness tracking, the recommended security rules provide the right balance:

+- **Natural User Isolation**: Each user gets a unique ID (like `user_abc123`) stored in their browser
+- **Practical Security**: Someone would need to guess a 20+ character random string to access your data
+- **Zero Friction**: No signups, passwords, or account management complexity
+- **Proportional Protection**: Security level matches the sensitivity of fitness data

 ### **Firebase Spark Plan (Free)**
 - 🗄️ **1GB storage** (years of fitness data)
 - 🔄 **10GB/month transfer** (more than enough for personal use)